Patrick Martyn-Hemphill, 5th Baron Hemphill: Personal life

 He was educated at Glenstal Abbey School during the Second World War and then at Downside School where his father had been educated.
 After Downside he attended Brasenose College, Oxford.
-He added the "Martyn" part to his surname after the death of his grandmother in 1958; she was the daughter of Andrew Martyn, of Spiddal, Co Galway.
+He added the "Martyn" part to his surname after the death of his grandmother in 1958; she was the daughter of Andrew Martyn, of Spiddal, County Galway.
 Through the Martyns Hemphill inherited Tulira Castle, near Gort.
 This was originally a tower house but had considerable additions commissioned by Edward Martyn, founder of the Abbey Theatre.
 The castle and land were host to John Huston during his stay in Galway between 1960 and 1971 where they spent a considerable amount of time hunting with the Galway Blazers.
 Due to financial constraints Hemphill was forced to sell Tulira in 1982.

 In 1952 he married Ann Rutlidge; they had three children, including Charles who inherited the title Baron Hemphill.

 Hemphill died in the Galway Clinic on 6 April 2012.